skypjack/entt/docs/md/config.md

 handling in `EnTT`.<br/>
 This is roughly equivalent to setting the compiler flag `-fno-exceptions` but is also limited to this library only.

-## ENTT_NOEXCEPT

-The purpose of this parameter is to suppress the use of `noexcept` by this library.<br/>
-To do this, simply define the variable without assigning any value to it.

 ## ENTT_USE_ATOMIC